pk-fr/yakpro-po/README.md

 Demo : [yakpro-po demo](https://www.php-obfuscator.com/?demo).

-Prerequisites:  php 7.0 or higher, [PHP-Parser 4.x](https://github.com/nikic/PHP-Parser/tree/4.x/).
+Prerequisites:  php 7.4 or higher, [PHP-Parser 5.x](https://github.com/nikic/PHP-Parser/tree/master/).

+> [!NOTE]
-Note: This tool has been written in order to obfuscate pure php sources. it is not intended to be used with html and embeded php inside (use at your own risks...you may try to deactivate statements shuffling...).
+> This tool has been written in order to obfuscate pure php sources.
+> it is not intended to be used with html and embeded php inside
+> (use at your own risks...you may try to deactivate statements shuffling...).
-You can still embed html within php using the echo <<<END ...
+> You can still embed html within php using the echo <<<END ...
 END; syntax!

 ## What is Php Obfuscation?